 - Accommodation Assistants in the classroom (such as scribes)

-- Classroom and environmental modifications (testing accommodations, alternative format materials, preferential seating and others)
+- Classroom and environmental modifications, such as preferential seating and testing accommodations

 - Faculty mediation